calimero-project/calimero-server/README.md

 $ hub clone calimero-project/calimero-server
 ~~~

-The Calimero KNXnet/IP server requires the calimero-core, calimero-device, and slf4j libraries.
+The Calimero KNXnet/IP server mandatory requires the `calimero-core`, `calimero-device`, and `slf4j` libraries.
-Optional dependencies -- required for communication over serial ports -- are either any of the native libraries
-of serial-native, or calimero-rxtx for using RXTX (or any RXTX descendant) already present on the platform.
+Optional dependencies -- required for communication over serial ports -- are either any of the native libraries in the `serial-native` repository, or `calimero-rxtx` for using RXTX (or any RXTX descendant) already present on the platform.
+For USB or RF USB communication links, `calimero-core` has a dependency on `org.usb4java:usb4java-javax`.

 Supported Features
 ------------------

 * Run your own KNXnet/IP server in software
 * Turn a KNX interface into a KNXnet/IP server, e.g., KNX USB or KNX RF USB interfaces, EMI1/2 serial couplers
-* Intercept a KNXnet/IP connection (e.g., for monitoring/debugging purposes)
+* Intercept or proxy a KNXnet/IP connection, e.g., for monitoring/debugging purposes
-* Emulate a KNX network
+* Emulate/virtualize a KNX network

 ### Client-side KNXnet/IP Support
-* Discovery and Self-description
+* Discovery and self-description
 * Tunneling
 * Routing
-* Busmonitor (for KNX subnet interfaces that support busmonitor mode)
+* Busmonitor (for KNX subnet interfaces that do not support a dedicated busmonitor mode, KNXnet/IP bus monitor connections are currently realized by converting cEMI L-Data to cEMI bus monitor messages)
 * Local device management

 ### KNX Subnet-side (Communication with the KNX Bus)